vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

 spec:
   # Schedule is a Cron expression defining when to run the Backup
   schedule: 0 7 * * *
+  # Specifies whether to use OwnerReferences on backups created by this Schedule.
+  # Notice: if set to true, when schedule is deleted, backups will be deleted too.
+Optional.
+  useOwnerReferencesInBackup: false
   # Template is the spec that should be used for each backup triggered by this schedule.
   template:
     # CSISnapshotTimeout specifies the time used to wait for